BoomPowbep/workshop-node/README.md

 ### What is it ?
-This app displays the pseudonyms of the Twitter users who activated their localization. 😈 Of course it doesn't actually shows the location.
+This app displays the pseudonyms of the Twitter users who activated their localization. 😈 Of course it doesn't actually show the location.

 It starts with the keyword 'clinton'.
 Then the user can add an other keyword.